faisalazam/YNaMi/readme/upgrade-springboot-to-3.1.2-readme.md

 specified explicitly using 'hibernate.dialect' (remove the property setting and it will be selected by default)
 ```

+While prior to Hibernate 6, it was common to provide the Dialect version via the hibernate.dialect setting,
+this is no longer the recommended strategy.

+Because Hibernate 6 has greatly simplified the Dialect handlers, it’s best to let Hibernate figure out what Dialect
+instance to use based on the underlying database server and client capabilities.

 So, removing the `hibernate.dialect` from properties files.

 </details>